adobe/ops-cli/README.md

         # Create a proxy to a remote server that listens on a local port
         ops clusters/qe1.yaml ssh --proxy --local 8080 bastion

+        # In case Shell Control Box (SCB) is configured and enabled on the cluster a proxy which
+        # will be used by all ops play, run and sync operations, can be created either using
+        # either the port configured the cluster config file or an auto generated port.
+        # In this case --local param must not be used
+        # Example for using the port configured in the cluster config
+        ops clusters/qe1.yaml ssh bastion --proxy
+        # Example for using the auto generated port
+        ops clusters/qe1.yaml ssh bastion --proxy --auto_scb_port

+        # Disable use of Shell Control Box (SCB) even it is enabled in the cluster config
+        ops clusters/qe1.yaml ssh bastion --noscb
 ```

 #### SSHPass